barsoom/devbook/how_we_work/README.md

 We pair program to spread knowledge or for problems that don't easily fit inside one head.

+We try to be receptive to someone wanting to pair.

 But we don't always pair program, as the flow and speed of the lone developer is hard to beat.

 Sometimes we do "distributed pair programming" where two or more developers work on different parts of the same task, so they can consult each other without any major context switching.